wlund-pivotal/docs-rabbitmq-pcf/resources.html.md

 ---
-title: Redis for Pivotal CF
+title: RabbitMQ for Pivotal CF Documentation
 ---

-# Resource requirements for Redis for Pivotal CF
+# Resource requirements
 These are the default resource and IP requirements for installing the tile
 <table border="1" class="nice">
 	<tr>